You are here

 How could a society look that is able to mitigate climate change?
 And how can we build it?

-The film starts with the question why the CO2 emissions did not decline since the beginning of UN climate conferences: why have we lost 30 years?
+The film starts with the question why the CO2 emissions did not decrease since the beginning of UN climate conferences: why have we lost 30 years?

 It discusses the problems of “green capitalism”: the need for economic growth inherent to capitalist economies, and the dependence of nation states from economic success on the world market.
 In this context, we assess the potential of renewable energies and other technological fixes, given the problems of resource depletion.